Helpful Tips on How to Write an Essay About Yourself

 - Think about what you really want to say.
 Is there something you want the reader to see about your life and have them gain an understanding of who you are?

 - Reread your essay a few days after writing it so you can approach it with fresh eyes.
 Is the essay saying what you wanted it to say about you?
 Does it flow well?
-Ask yourself honest questions and go back in to edit.
+Ask yourself honest questions and go back in to proofread my paper online.

 - Get feedback from others.
 Ask a friend, relative, teacher, or someone in your high school or college writing studio to read through it.
 Ask them what they thought about it and what themes they see.
 What did the essay tell them about you?
 This is important because when writing a paper like this, especially for entrance into college, you are telling them about yourself and you don't want it to be negative or unclear.